 In order to qualify, your business must have a documented policy that provides at least two weeks of paid family and medical leave to all full-time employees per year.
 The compensation must amount to at least 50% of the employee’s wages.

 Qualifying businesses will receive the equivalent of 12.5% of the wages that were paid to employees who went on family or medical leave last year.
-If you paid more than 50% of your employees’ wages when they were on paid or medical leave, you’ll receive more than 12.5%.
+If you paid more than 50% of your employees’ wages when they were on paid or medical leave, you’d receive more than 12.5%.
 If you cover 100% of your employees’ wages during paid or medical leave, you can receive up to 25% of the employee wages you paid.

 6. Employer-Provided Child Care

 The Employer-Provided Child Care Tax Credit is awarded to businesses that cover their employees’ child care expenses.
-Examples of such expenses include the monthly costs of using a child care facility or paying the salary of a caregiver who looks after an employee’s child.
+Examples of such costs include the monthly costs of using a child care facility or paying the salary of a caregiver who looks after an employee’s child.
 Eligible businesses can also cover the costs of granting employees access to child care services.

 If you qualify, you can claim 25% of employee child care expenses plus 10% of expenses associated with helping employees obtain child care services.
 The maximum credit is $150,000 per tax year.